 A sedum roof is one type of living green roof.

-A green roof is a layer of vegetation (living plants) deliberately put on top of a conventional roof surface and bringing a whole host of benefits to the building and the environment.
+The green roof has a layer of vegetation (living plants) put on top of it.
+It brings a whole host of benefits to the building and the environment.
 On a sedum roof, the majority of the plants are low growing succulents from the sedum, or stonecrop, family.

 A newly installed sedum roof